 Body Dysmorphic Disorder

-Other symptoms may include a fear of ridicule, an avoidance of mirrors, repeatedly seeking reassurance about the perceived defect, frequent measuring of the 'imperfection, and attempts to hide or camouflage the problem area.
+Body Dysmorphic Disorder (BDD) is a condition in which an excessive preoccupation with an imagined physical imperfection or anomaly is the most marked symptom.
+Other symptoms may include a fear of ridicule, an avoidance of mirrors, repeatedly seeking reassurance about the perceived defect, frequent measuring of the imperfection and attempts to hide or camouflage it.
 BDD can lead to a great deal of social isolation and distress.